nikhildevireddy/cf_ai_swe_project/PROMPTS.md

 ### 4. **KV Namespace**
 - Using AI guidance, I learned to use Workers KV as a lightweight, persistent backup to mirror Durable Object session data.

-### 5. **Cloudflare Pages (Optional Frontend Hosting)**
-- I explored using Cloudflare Pages for static hosting of a richer React-based UI.
-- AI clarified that Pages can work alongside Workers for dynamic backends—allowing the static assets (chat UI) to live on Pages while API logic stays in Workers.

-## Summary

-AI assistance acted as a **learning companion**—not by writing backend logic, but by helping interpret Cloudflare documentation, architecture diagrams, and code examples.
-This accelerated my understanding of:
-- How Workers, Durable Objects, KV, and Workers AI interconnect.
-- How to serve both static assets and dynamic chat logic through a single Worker.
-- How to design a modular frontend that can scale to Cloudflare Pages for production deployment.

-The result is a fully functional, AI-powered Cloudflare application that uses:
-- **Workers AI** for inference
-- **Durable Objects** for coordination and session memory
-- **KV Namespace** for persistence
-- **Pages/Assets** for frontend delivery